rohanmahy/ietf-drafts/mahy-mimi-problem-outline/draft-mahy-mimi-problem-outline.md

 extensions to be delivered in parallel to the same users is described in [@!I-D.mahy-mimi-content].
 It discusses all of the features above.

+## Transport protocol

+The protocol used between two different providers needs to be specified.
+A few different proposals include creating a REST-based protocol [@?I-D.rosenberg-mimi-protocol], using XMPP [@?RFC6120], and using a variation of the Matrix protocol.

 ## Calling and Conferencing

 Many IM systems offer 1:1 calling and/or conferencing of real-time audio and